thegeeklab/hugo-geekdoc/exampleSite/content/en/usage/configuration.md

   # You can also specify this parameter per page in front matter.
   geekdocEditPath: edit/main/exampleSite

+  # (Optional, default false) Show last modification date of the page in the header.
+  # Keep in mind that last modification date works best if `enableGitInfo` is set to true.
+  geekdocPageLastmod: true

   # (Optional, default true) Enables search function with flexsearch.
   # Index is built on the fly and might slow down your website.
   geekdocSearch: false